Dose-matched RCT meta-analysis: VR exposure non-inferior to in-vivo overall, but in-vivo significantly outperformed VR in the social-phobia subgroup

 Background

 By 2019, the evidence base for VRET in phobic anxiety disorders was substantial, but the question of whether VR therapy is non-inferior or even superior to in-vivo exposure (the gold-standard treatment) had not been cleanly answered.
-Earlier meta-analyzes (Powers & Emmelkamp 2008, Opris 2012) had pooled VRET-vs-in-vivo comparisons without enforcing equivalent exposure dose.
+Earlier meta-analyses (Powers & Emmelkamp 2008, Opris 2012) had pooled VRET-vs-in-vivo comparisons without enforcing equivalent exposure dose.
 When dose differs, modality-attributable effects are confounded with dose-attributable effects.
 The authors set out to fix this.

 What the researchers did